Composite DescriptionBenchmark: S&P 500 IndexEquity Exposure: Mid and Large-Cap Value

 AAM High 50 Dividend Composite - The objective of this quantitative strategic discipline is above average total return.
 Portfolios in this composite employ a predetermined, methodical process of selecting stocks.
 The Portfolio invests in 50 common stocks selected by applying a specialized dividend-oriented strategy.
 The 12-month strategy selects the five highest yielding stocks diversified among the 10 published GIC sectors of the NYSE, AMEX, and NASDAQ Composite Indices.
 Screens include but are not limited to market cap minimums and companies headquartered in the U.S. An appropriate benchmark for this composite would be the S&P 500 Total Return Index.

-Fixed Income Portfolios smaller than $200,000 minimum are not included in composites and Equity Portfolios less than $100,000 minimum are not included in composites (except for accounts opened prior to April 2008).
+Fixed Income Portfolios smaller than $75,000 minimum and Equity Portfolios less than $25,000 minimum are not included in composites.
+Prior to May 21, 2014 Fixed Income Portfolios smaller than $200,000 minimum were not included in composites and Equity Portfolios less than $100,000 minimum were not included in composites (except for accounts opened prior to April 2008).
 Prior to April 1, 2008 there were no account minimums for the Peroni composites.

 The firm believes that all significant events that would help a prospective client interpret the performance record are contained within the composite disclosures as well as the firm’s SEC Form ADV Part 2a.